-I am a huge believer in note-taking, having your own knowledge centre and keeping an internal personal wiki, note-taking is an art form that many people need just do not realise how important a note, a log or history of ideas and thoughts can benefit them personally and professionally.
+I am a huge believer in note-taking, having your own knowledge centre and keeping an internal personal wiki, note-taking is an art form that many people need just do not realise how important a note, a log or a history of ideas and thoughts can benefit them personally and professionally.
 Having any structure in notes is invaluable, being able to link the notes together and have hierarchies is going to level up your operational skills and your professional career.

-Notion is your one-stop-shop for notes and organised notes.
+Notion is your one-stop shop for notes and organised notes.
 I am a huge fan of what Notion has done and how they have made a tool that answers so many problems alongside helps you take quick or detailed notes in seconds.
-I tend to use Notion for more detailed and structured notes, especially around clients, the CEO or CMO mentorship clients I have and the ability share these notes as documents, PDF’s or a client area.
+I tend to use Notion for more detailed and structured notes, especially around clients, the CEO or CMO mentorship clients I have and the ability to share these notes as documents, PDF’s or a client area.

 It can be free but the small business option provides great storage.
 Their YouTube channel and templates will become invaluable if you dedicated some time to Notion.
 Notion is what every good product should be: